 A paired chocolate and South African brandy tasting; Smith guests also get 10 per cent off their first spa treatment

 Double rooms from £804.10 (ZAR19,000), including tax at 15 per cent.

-Rates include buffet breakfast, airport transfers, beverages (excluding wine), sunset cocktails and laundry.
+Rates include buffet breakfast, airport transfers, beverages (excluding wine), wine tastings, sunset cocktails, art tours, laundry and shoe cleaning.
 A 24-hour pantry is stocked throughout the day with fresh fruit, baked goods and beverages.